Multi-Generational Estate Planning for Uninsurable Individuals

 A financial professional called DBS seeking estate planning advice for a very wealthy widow.
 The client had previously used most of her estate tax exemption and was still in good health . . . that is for a person 87-years old.

 Carriers have a maximum issue age which for most carriers age is 90.
-However, today because of the Coronavirus most carriers are either not accepting applications from older age insureds with health impairments or delaying them until a future time when the virus is not as much of an issue.
 Of course, individuals with significant health issues generally cannot qualify for life insurance coverage.
 The financial representative wanted a “creative idea.”

-Next the DBS attorney explained that the over 1 million in tax savings could be leveraged by the children of the 87-year-old purchasing insurance on themselves to address their estate taxes.
+The DBS Marketing Attorney explained that the over $1 million in tax savings could be leveraged by the children of the 91-year-old purchasing insurance.

 The client and her legal advisors loved the idea.
 The financial representative placed a large life

 insurance policy and perhaps more importantly, developed a business relationship with the next generation.